dd32/td-gh-ex/readme.txt

 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

+@Version 1.0.2.1
+1. Corrected the license policy.
+2. function corpbiz_comment renamed to webriti_comment.
+3. Hard coded links removed from sidebar.php, instead, added widgets.
 @Version 1.0.2
-1. Add Theme Bundeled with resources.
+1. Add Theme Bundled with resources.
 2. Remove default logo.
 3.	copyright and license information added changed.
 4.	unescaped output or input issue fixed like(esc_url(), esc_html(), esc_ettr()).